brennonshanks/professional_website/content/course/mol-sim/thermo.md

 A map of how the atomic coordinates change is known as a normal mode.
 A normal mode is a coupled motion of atomic coordinates that include divergence (increase in particle density), convergence (decrease in particle density), and vibration.
 Some normal modes can be seen macroscopically, such as a change in volume or electric dipole.
 Others, like atomic vibrations, cannot be seen and are therefore "lost" in macroscopic observation.
 Classical thermodynamics is concerned with normal modes that are observable on a macroscopic scale.

 By taking this macroscopic view, we lose a sense of how the motions of atomic coordinates can transfer energy.
-In Thermodynamics, we refer to this "invisible" mode of energy transfer as \textbf{heat}.
+In Thermodynamics, we refer to this "invisible" mode of energy transfer as heat.
 From the Classical Mechanics perspective, heat is non-existent, since the energy of the system is completely characterized by generalized momentum and position for each particle.
 From this perspective, conservation of energy of a closed system requires that the change in energy be directly equal to the classical mechanical work done on the system, W'.

 $$
     \Delta E = W'